philpax/philpax.github.io/content/notes/Programming/Reasons I do not like Python.md

 # Syntax

 - comprehensions force an inside-out reading order that makes them extraordinarily painful to read when nested
-  - they do not compose well; they are effectively syntax sugar for `filter |> map`, which means that `map |> filter` requires a second comprehension
+- comprehensions are effectively syntax sugar for `filter |> map`, such that `map |> filter` requires a second comprehension
+- the ternary syntax, in a fashion similar to comprehensions, requires parsing the code in inside-out order to understand what it will do in both the `True` and `False` cases
 - lambdas are limited to one expression.
 Not one block, not one line, one expression.
-- the ternary syntax, in a fashion similar to comprehensions, requires parsing the code in inside-out order to understand what it will do in both the `True` and `False` cases
-- whitespace sensitivity pushes the busywork of formatting onto humans, when autoformatters can do a better, more consistent job while being more amenable to copy-and-paste + code shuffling
+- whitespace sensitivity pushes the busywork of formatting onto humans, when autoformatters can do a better, more consistent job while being more amenable to copy-and-paste + code shuffling[^notpython]

+[^notpython]: I know that this is a defining feature of Python, and I'm essentially asking it to not be Python.
+I don't care.
+I maintain that whitespace sensitivity is a mistake that no newly-ascendant language has replicated in the last 15 years.

 # Semantics